sassoftware/sas-sdk-for-iOS-examples/README.md

 ## Open XCode Workspace

->NOTE: Because Swift does not yet have ABI compatibility, we are required to package the swift runtime with the built framework.
-This means that consumers of the framework must compile apps that use the framework with the same swift version as was used for compiling the framework.
-For release 8.22, the framework was built with Xcode 9.2 (9C40b).

 Once the SASKit framework is installed you can open SASKit-Samples.xcworkspace in XCode and build each of the projects to run on device simulators right away.

 In order to build for a physical device, the bundle ID for the projects need to be changed from "com.your-domain.<appname>" to use the domain specified in your developer account.
 Wildcard apps (com.your-domain.*) or specific apps for each of the samples (com.your-domain.<appname>) can be set up at developer.apple.com under your organizations' developer account.
 Also, the signing ID for the projects will need to be configured in order to build to run on a device.